Zhang Lie: International career

-While playing in the 2004 league season for Shenyang Haishi he would be called up to the Chinese national football team for the first time for several training sessions under head coach Arie Haan, however, it wasn't until 2011 when Zhang joined Guizhou Renhe did he show maturity in goal and was called up to the national team again.
+While playing in the 2004 league season for Shenyang Haishi he would be called up to the China national team for the first time for several training sessions under head coach Arie Haan, however, it wasn't until 2011 when Zhang joined Guizhou Renhe did he show maturity in goal and was called up to the national team again.
 After six years out of the international scene, then manager Gao Hongbo would not only call him up for a friendly but try Zhang out in a game against North Korea on 8 June 2011 in a 2-0 victory.

 Career statistics

 Statistics accurate as of match played 14 October 2020.